-The ESI Directions program provides clients with a range of investment advisory services.
+The ESI Compass program provides clients with a range of investment advisory services.
 EFA, the advisory representative, and Envestnet each provide certain services to the program (Envestnet and EFA are not affiliated).
 These services include:

-- Assessment of the client's investment needs and objectives; - Recommendation of an investment model; - Development and recommendation of an asset allocation model designed to meet the client's objectives; - Evaluation of securities meeting the investment model and allocation criteria; - Periodic reviews to ensure accounts adhere to policy guidelines and asset allocation; - Recommendations for account rebalancing, if necessary; - Online and paper reporting of account performance; and
+- Assessment of the client's investment needs and objectives; - Recommendation of an investment model; - Development and recommendation of an asset allocation model designed to meet the client's objectives;

-• Custody services, trade execution, and confirmation and statement generation, through NFS.
+- Evaluation of securities meeting the investment model and allocation criteria; - Periodic reviews to ensure accounts adhere to policy guidelines and asset allocation; - · Recommendations for account rebalancing, if necessary; - Online and paper reporting of account performance; and - Custody services, trade execution, and confirmation and statement generation, through NFS.

 Though all of the above-referenced services may be offered, the client can select one or more of the services.
 EFA does not require the client to utilize all services offered above.
-However, all ESI Directions assets are custodied at NFS.
+However, all ESI Compass assets are custodied at NFS.

 Advisory representatives recommend securities to clients on the basis of the client's individual financial situation.
 Each client selects the account's investment objective and has the opportunity to impose reasonable restrictions on the recommendations the advisory representative makes to the client.
-Additionally, clients are offered an investment review by the advisory representative, at least annually.
 On a quarterly basis, they are reminded to confirm the accuracy of their information, and to determine if there are any changes to their investment objectives or restrictions.
 The advisory representative is available to answer any questions, and to implement any changes the client requests as a result of changes in their finances, personal circumstances, or the financial markets.